svpino/ml.school/README.md

 You can run the code on any Unix-based operating system (e.g., Ubuntu or macOS).
 If you are using Windows, install the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) (WSL).

 The code was written using **Python 3.12**, so make sure you have this [version](https://www.python.org/downloads/release/python-3126/) installed.
-Do not use any higher version, for example **Python 3.13**, as this will result in installation failure.
+A more recent version of Python should also work, but sticking to the same version will avoid any potential issues.

 After cloning the repository, navigate to the root directory and create and activate a virtual environment.
 We'll install all the required libraries inside this virtual environment, preventing any conflicts with other projects you might have on your computer: